Generic Name: Cimetidine hydrochloride

 In the U.S. dose-ranging trial, over 80% of patients receiving Cimetidine 800 mg h.s. experienced nocturnal pain relief after one day.
 Relief from daytime pain was reported in approximately 70% of patients after two days.
 As with ulcer healing, 800 mg h.s. dose was superior to 400 mg h.s. and not different from 1600 mg h.s.

 In foreign, double-blind studies with Cimetidine 800 mg h.s., 79–85% of patients were healed at 4 weeks.
 While short term treatment with Cimetidine can result in complete healing of the duodenal ulcer, acute therapy will not prevent ulcer recurrence after Cimetidine has been discontinued.
 Some follow up studies have reported that the rate of recurrence once therapy was discontinued was slightly higher for patients healed on Cimetidine than for patients healed on other forms of therapy; however, the Cimetidine-treated patients generally had more severe disease.

 Treatment with a reduced dose of Cimetidine has been proven effective as maintenance therapy following healing of active duodenal ulcers.

-In numerous placebo-controlled studies conducted worldwide, the percent of patients with observed ulcers at the end of one year's therapy with Cimetidine 400 mg h.s. was significantly lower (10% to 45%) than in patients receiving placebo (44% to 70%).
+In numerous placebo-controlled studies conducted worldwide the percent of patients with observed ulcers at the end of 1 year's therapy with Cimetidine 400 mg h.s. was significantly lower (10%–45%) than in patients receiving placebo (44%–70%).
 Thus, from 55% to 90% of patients were maintained free of observed ulcers at the end of one year with Cimetidine 400 mg h.s.

 Trials of other anti-ulcer therapy, whether placebo-controlled, positive-controlled or open, have demonstrated a range of results similar to that seen with Cimetidine.